apache/spark/docs/ml-classification-regression.md

 \mu_i = A'(\theta_i)
 $$

-Here, $A'(\theta_i)$ is defined by the form of the exponential family distribution used.
+Here, $A'(\theta_i)$ is defined by the form of the distribution selected.
 GLMs also allow specification of a link function, which defines the relationship between the expected value of the response variable $\mu_i$ and the so called _linear predictor_ $\eta_i$: